MKLab-ITI/pygrank/docs/userguide/setup.md

 If there is not enough memory to allocate a sparse adjacency matrix, the backend generates a sparse version and creates a warning.
 The backend's initialization also accepts a device string or object to which computations should be internally transferred.
-This needs to be one among tensorflow's available devices.
+If provided, this needs to be one among tensorflow's available devices.
 <br>
 <b class="parameters">Installation</b><br> `pip install tensorflow[and-cuda]`<br>On Windows install WSL2 (Windows Subsystem for Linux) first.<br>